 Within this guide, we will discuss the eligibility criteria all knee injury claims need to meet, and the various scenarios where you are owed a duty of care.
 We will also share how knee injury compensation is calculated for successful personal injury claims, and how one of our No Win No Fee solicitors could help you with the claiming process.
 This guide will also provide information on how long you have to make a personal injury claim, and the evidence that could be used to help support your case.

 If you would like to discuss your potential claim and receive free advice, you can contact our advisors.
 They can be reached by:

-Select a section
+Select a Section

-- Workplace Knee Injury Compensation Claims
+- Who Can Make A Knee Injury Compensation Claim?

 - Proving Liability In A Personal Injury Claim